 - 5.1.1 Each June obtain a list of students with asthma and their triggers from all feeder schools. - 5.1.2 Identify students who are asthmatic from school registration/health forms. - 5.1.3 Generate a Plan of Care and Alert Form by ensuring parent(s)/caregiver(s) provide all pertinent medical information. - 5.1.4 Request medical documentation to confirm diagnosis as needed (i.e. letter from physician, evidence of a prescription). - 5.1.5 Provide each teacher (at the beginning of each semester) with a copy of the Plan of Care - Alert Form for each student.
-The Plan of Care Alert Form should be stored in a readily accessible location so teachers and occasional teachers can have ready access, but not easily viewed by students, parent(s)/caregiver(s) or the general public. - 5.1.6 Maintain a file for each student with asthma.
+The Plan of Care Alert Form should be stored in a readily accessible location so teachers and occasional teachers can have ready access, but not easily viewed by students, parent(s)/caregiver(s) or the general public.
+If the student attends board operated Before & After school programs, share a copy of the Plan of Care Alert Form with the Before & After school supervisor to review with educators working in the Before & After school program.
+The supervisor will place a copy of the Plan of Care Alert in the program administration binder in accordance with the Child Care and Early Years Act, 2014. - 5.1.6 Maintain a file for each student with asthma.
 The file must contain a copy of all of the forms mentioned above. - 5.1.7 Train the school Emergency Response Team to provide further support to the Student with asthma in the event of a medical incident/emergency. - 5.1.8 Post Plan of Care Alert Form in the staff room or work room and office and ensure that all staff could identify these students.
 To maintain the student's personal privacy, these forms must not be easily visible to students, parent(s)/caregiver(s), or volunteers. - 5.1.9 Ensure adult supervision during nutrition or lunch breaks.